smirarab/pasta/doc/README.txt

     * "Merger" is used to select the multiple sequence alignment tool used to merge the alignments of subproblems into a larger alignment.

-    * "Tree estimator" will allow you to choose the software for tree inference from a fixed alignment (currently only RAxML is supported).
+    * "Tree Estimator" will allow you to choose the software for tree inference from a fixed alignment.

+    * "Model" allows you to select the substitution model that will be used by the tree estimator during tree inference.
+The options in the drop down are contingent on the specified "Tree Estimator".

 ###############################
 Sequences and Tree (lower left)